 The participants in a co-op are called members and a minimum of two members is required to set up the co-op.
 The co-op conducts its activities for its members and is considered an extension of the businesses of its members.
 Members can be individuals, partnerships or legal entities.
 Member liability can be unlimited, limited or excluded.
 In general, the co-op is a very flexible legal entity with no minimum capital requirements and a less regulated governance structure.
-The co-op is often used in international structuring.
+Considering these flexibilities, the co-op can be used in international structuring, if the client wants to set up an operational business in the Netherlands.